OSGeo/gdal/gdal/doc/source/programs/gdal_sieve.rst

 -----------

-:program:`gdal_sieve.py` script removes raster polygons smaller than a provided threshold size (in pixels) and replaces replaces them with the pixel value of the largest neighbour polygon.
+:program:`gdal_sieve.py` script removes raster polygons smaller than a provided threshold size (in pixels) and replaces them with the pixel value of the largest neighbour polygon.
 The result can be written back to the existing raster band, or copied into a new file.